alexte/sat-ip-proxy/README.md

 - rtsp-proxy written in C. This is an rtsp proxy specifically for the sat>ip service.

-It works for me, but I tested it with inverto.tv Sat>IP Multibox (1.17) server and Elgato Sat>IP client (Android) only until now.
+It works for me, but I only tested it with this server:

+- inverto.tv Sat>IP Multibox (1.17)

+and these clients:

+- Elgato Sat>IP client (Android)
+- Kathrein Sat Receiver UFSConnect 906

-Based on the protocol specification: http://www.satip.info/sites/satip/files/resource/satip_specification_version_1_2_2.pdf
+The software is based on the protocol specification: http://www.satip.info/sites/satip/files/resource/satip_specification_version_1_2_2.pdf